attack/laptop/README.md

 * Dropbox + Google Drive
 * Textmate
 * Gitx for a git GUI
-* Day-O for a menu bar time + calendar
+* ItsyCal for a menu bar time + calendar
 * Flux
 * iTerm2
 * vim + MacVim